From Logits to Hierarchies: Hierarchical Clustering made Simple: Method

-A key idea behind our method is a simple yet effective way to determine the relatedness of clusters, or groups of clusters, by iteratively grouping them together to construct a hierarchy.
-Intuitively, to assess which group of clusters $G^\prime$ is most related to a given group $G$, we propose the following strategy.
-For datapoints assigned to clusters in $G$, we determine which group $G^\prime$ would have the majority of these datapoints reassigned to if clusters in $G$ were not available.\footnotemark compute cluster assignments and corresponding predicted probabilities, restricting only to a subset of the total set of clusters.
+A key idea behind our method is a simple yet effective way to determine the relatedness of clusters, or groups of clusters, while iteratively grouping them together to construct a hierarchy.
+Intuitively, to assess which group of clusters $G^\prime$ is most related to a given group $G$, we propose the following strategy: for data points assigned to clusters in $G$, we determine which group $G^\prime$ would have the majority of these data points reassigned to, if clusters in $G$ were not available.\footnotemark

+Formally, we define the following functions to compute cluster assignments and corresponding predicted probabilities, restricting only to a subset of the total set of clusters.

 We start with a masked version of the softmax function